May 16 2012 Feedback.

 • Choose the option Loop Dbase Search.

-• Delete all but the top 4 conformations in confStack.
-This can be done by clicking on the row header (5) and this will highlight the row in blue and then whilst holding the Shift key click on the header of the final row.
-Next right click on the row header and select and select Delete Rows.
+• Delete all but the top 4 conformations in the stack.
+This can be done by clicking on conformation 5 and this will highlight the row in blue and then whilst holding the Shift key click on the last member of the stack (see image above).
+Next right click on the selection and select Delete.

 • Browse the hitlist by clicking on the hitlist table and watch the receptor conformation switching along wih the ligand and note the additional column rec.conformation in the list.
 This column indicates which receptor in the stack the ligand is docked to.